AtlasKV: Augmenting LLMs with Billion-Scale Knowledge Graphs in 20GB VRAM: Related Work

 \textit{\textbf{Parametric Knowledge Augmentation Methods For LLMs.}} Parametric knowledge augmentation approaches are much more native to LLMs.
 Because the inherent memory of LLMs is integrated by pretraining and supervised fine-tuning~\citep{geva2020transformer, petroni2019language, morris2025much}, which are also parametic methods.
 Some early attempts to efficiently integrate new external knowledge into LLMs such as LoRA~\citep{hu2022lora} and adapter~\citep{he2021effectiveness, diao2023mixture} still suffer from retraining the model when integrating new external knowledge into LLMs.
+Cache-augmented generation (CAG)~\citep{chan2025don} is a new caching-based knowledge augmentation paradigm that preloads the LLM with all relevant documents in advance and precomputing the KV cache.
 MemDec~\citep{cao2025memory} provides a domain-specific memory module that enhances various frozen LLMs without parameter modifications.
 KBLaM~\citep{wang2024kblam} introduces a new knowledge augmentation paradigm that augments knowledge into the attention layers of LLMs, achieving linear computational complexity while enabling training-free adaptation to new KBs after initial training.

 \textit{\textbf{Knowledge Graph Augmentation Methods For LLMs.}} There are many works augmenting KGs into LLMs in both parametric and non-parametric ways.
 Except for the graph-based RAG methods mentioned above, some LLM-based KGQA methods like RAR~\citep{shen2025reason}, KnowGPT~\citep{zhang2024knowgpt}, and the work done by \citet{ji2024retrieval} also depend on the training of their retrievers or path aligner to find the most relevant knowledge from KGs as context.
 KELP~\citep{liu2024knowledge} explores latent semantic matching to improve path-level knowledge selection from KGs.
 They are still limited by the performance of the retrievers and also face inference latency issues.